TiedApp/LocalLibrary/TiedAppLocal/README.md

 Only the direction and the IT department can setup the API in TiedApp.
 To setup your API for all employees, the following informations will be needed in TiedApp:
 1. The url to access your API deployed,
-2. The controller name and the name of the function to post a file,
+2. The controller name and action to post a file,
-3. The controller name and the name of the function to delete a file posted using a task management procedure which was rejected,
+3. The controller name and action to delete a file posted using a task management procedure which was rejected,
-4. The controller name and the name of the function to retrieve a file posted.
+4. The controller name and action to retrieve a file posted.

 -- Important note --
-In TiedApp, once the API is activated, any proceed related to a file to post will forcibly use the deployed API's features.
+In TiedApp, once the API is activated, any process related to a file to post will forcibly use the deployed API's features.
 In case you want to do maintenance on your server, you can 'deactivated' the use of your API in TiedApp.
-When your API is activated, all files posted by any employee will automatically be posted to your server. for more informations please follow the update details of TiedApp [@here](https://tiedapp.com/TiedAppversions)
+When your API is activated, all files posted by any employee will automatically be posted to your server. for more informations please follow the update details of TiedApp [@here](https://tiedapp.com/TiedAppUpdateDetail/1012)

 ## API's processes security
 To ensure the security of your API, we created a token validation process.